 5. Cooking helps kids develop healthy relationships with food

 Cooking with your children also helps open a dialogue about food.
-Showing children the ingredients that go into foods helps them understand why some have more fat or are sweeter.
+Showing children the ingredients that go into food helps them understand why some have more fat or sugar.
 While our registered dietician says that all food should be looked at as fuel, and we should strive for a diversity of food in our diet, some foods can be more efficient fuel than others.
 If your child has challenges with food, cooking with them is a great way to break the ice.

-“Cooking with kids and eating as a family is also a good way to talk about healthy body image and listening to your body cues,” Deer explains.
+“Cooking with kids and eating as a family is also a good way to talk about healthy body image and demonstrate how to listen to body cues,” Deer explains.

 Cooking with children with developmental challenges

-Cooking is also a great activity for children with unique developmental needs.
+Cooking is also a useful activity for children with unique developmental needs.
 Here are a few ideas to help:

-• Keep it simple: Adding and mixing ingredients are also tasks that almost any child can do.
+- Keep it simple: Adding and mixing ingredients are also tasks that many children can do and very helpful.

 Cooking safety for kids